 Chloe holds an MSc in Primate Conservation focusing on the human-wildlife interface and ethnoprimatology.
 During her undergraduate in History and Anthropology she conducted fieldwork relating to wildlife trade, oral histories, rehabilitation and release and the changing importance of folk beliefs and traditions to conservation in Java, Indonesia.

 She is fascinated by the interdisciplinary nature of research and is an advocate for its importance.
-Her work with The Pan Verus Project focuses on improving local livelihoods and biodiversity conservation through understanding the interface between local people, conservationists and wildlife.
+Her work with The Pan Verus Project focused on improving local livelihoods and biodiversity conservation through understanding the interface between local people, conservationists and wildlife.

 Chloe’s most recent research in Outamba Kilimi National Park investigated local community’s relationships with the national park staff identifying the problems and potential means of conflict mitigation and relationship improvement.
 This field season Chloe used the concept of tourism as a vector of local livelihood development as a means of improving local people/wildlife/park staff relationships.